 Prove the Cause of the Accident

-When you are preparing a wrongful death claim against an at-fault driver, you may be required to prove they were negligent in causing the accident.
-Your lawyer may glean information from your car accident report to prove the at-fault driver owed your loved one a duty of care, breached his duty, caused their injuries and death, and is responsible for the resulting financial damages.
+When you are preparing a wrongful death claim against an at-fault driver, you may need to prove their negligence leading to the accident.
+Your lawyer may also glean information from your car accident report.
+These details can help prove the at-fault driver owed your loved one a duty of care, breached his duty, caused injuries and death, and is responsible for the resulting financial damages.

 The car accident report may show the type of collision your loved one was involved in, their condition at the scene of the accident, and the condition of their vehicle.
 It may also note where the car was impacted or where your loved one was struck if they were a pedestrian, whether or not the vehicle overturned on impact, and whether or not your loved one was trapped in or ejected from the car.